smithery1/agc.js/src/yul.js/README.md

 ## Running

-The program current runs under node.js.
+The program runs with node.js.

 1. Install node.js for your OS from [here](https://nodejs.org/en/download/).
 1. Install the Typescript compiler